adkinsrs/sadkins_site/misc.md

 * Apr 26 - Killer Come Back to Me: The Crime Stories of Ray Bradbury
   * 20 short stories
 * May 12 - The Spy - James Fenimore Cooper
+* May 14 - The End of Everything (Astrophysically Speaking) - Katie Mack

 ## 2025